gagecates/evaluate-news/README.md

 ```

 ## Testing
-Jest was used for testing.
+Jest was used for testing the js functions.
 Testing can be accomplished by running
 ```
 npm test
 ```